cjstoddard/PicoCalc-uf2/PicoMite/README.md

 # PicoMite Basic Projects

+Update 9-21-2025

+I added updated versions of the programs from Creating Adventure Games on Your Computer by Tim Hartnell.

 Update 9-12-2025

 Added cig.bas.
 Many years ago, 1985 or 1986, I had an Apple Machintosh with MacBasic.
 In one of the books I had for it, there was a smoking cigerette program.
 Something made me think about that program this morning, so I sat down and banged out my own version.
 It does not do anything useful, it is just a demo.